 #docker stop lampstack #docker start lampstack #docker restartlampstack

-By default docker logs will be written in /var/log/docker.
-Below screenshot shows the logs of stopping and starting a container.
+By default, docker logs will be written in /var/log/docker.
+The below screenshot shows the logs of stopping and starting a container.

 To log in to the container issue the following command

 After logging into the container install the above-mentioned packages.

 Please refer to any online tutorials for installing the above packages in Ubuntu 16.04.
 Once you installed all the above packages you can test it by accessing your server IP address in the browser.
 The below image shows the website loading from our “lampstack” docker container.

 Now we have set up a Docker container with Apache2, MySQL, and PHP running it.